 I’m done with my Medium vs Adsense experiment here.
 This is all part of a passive income strategy evaluation game I’m playing.
 I’m trying to see if I can build a $100,000 a year passive income portfolio.
 I know it will take time but I like playing these kind of games.
 Right now I’m evaluating a mix of different things such as dividend-producing stocks, web monetization, and Adsense.
 So far for February, Adsense is beating the pants off my Medium income.

 There was a short time when at a previous Startup I moved out of Sales and into Marketing.
 I had to produce a lot targeted content in a niche market and that’s how I earned my living.
 A lot of the content I created ended up on the company’s blog, video library, or community boards so I considered myself a Professional Blogger back then.
 Now that I’m back in Sales and I Blog here for fun, I consider myself a writer and a Semi-Professional Blogger now.

 Bless me Father for I have sinned.
-Please forgive me for my content creation and management sins.
+Please forgive me for my evergreen content creation and management sins.
 Yes, I admit I have mismanaged good content for the sake of expediency.
+The takeaway from this long post is this, always think about your reader first.
 Often I have ignored how my readers consume my evergreen content.
 For that, I beg for your absolution.
 I promise, on my CMS’s grave, not to stray from the path of good content creation and management again.
-Amen.

 Recently I imported some custom reports in Google Analytics that I found online.
 They have been eye opening indeed!
 My most favorite ones are the Profit Index and Time of Day custom reports.
 Google Analytics assigns a page value to each and every page you have, provided you use Goals.
 Without using Goals, this won’t work!
 In my previous post, I wrote about how I started using Goals to see how readers interacted with my site.

 Blog SEO - Sketching Out Some Thoughts